cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 Then you're still fresh when you write.
 Come on, table over here!"

-Bertold carries the table to Hilde, she gets a pencil and the sheet on which already "Wilhelm Papenburg" with his address was written above.
+Berthold carries the table to Hilde, she gets a pencil and the sheet on which already "Wilhelm Papenburg" with his address was written above.
-Bertold opens her handcuffs.
+Berthold opens her handcuffs.
 She breathes deeply and begins to write.
 ____

-Marlene closed the paperback and looked at the three submachine gun men.
+Marlene closed the paperback and looked at the three submachine gunmen.
 Then she pulled a laptop out of her backpack and turned it on.

 "Pling!" it came off the speaker.
 Marlene taps the keyboard and smiles.